Sharmi-Manikandan/Sharmi-Manikandan/README.md

 I am a focused and motivated learner with a strong interest in data-driven problem solving.
 I enjoy exploring data, understanding patterns, and building meaningful solutions using technology.

-I believe in **listening carefully, learning continuously, and growing consistently**.

 ---

 ## 🛠️ Skills & Technologies